-The J months are June and July when families are wrapping up the school year and diving into the Summer season.
-When people would rather spend time outdoors, on vacation, traveling and doing activities that don’t involve their usual shopping routine.
-Foot traffic and sales can drop drastically for retailers during this time.
+The J months are January when people are recovering from the holidays or hibernating because of weather, June and July when families are wrapping up the school year and diving into the Summer season and they would rather spend time outdoors, on vacation, traveling and doing activities that don’t involve their usual shopping routine.
+Foot traffic and sales can drop drastically for retailers during these times.

 The J months don’t affect ALL retailers.
 If you’re a retailer located in a summer destination area, then these months are most likely your busy season.
 But these retailers have a slow season, too.
-Regardless of what your slow season months may be, as retailers, we all need to figure out how to get past the slump of a slow season.
+Regardless of what your slow season months might be, as retailers, we all need to figure out how to get past the slump.

 Not only can a slow season mean lower sales, but it can be disheartening to a retail store owner when there is no or minimal foot traffic.
 Days can be long, moods are affected and it can be hard to stay motivated.